pstroe/chartering-new-realms-2024/chapter8.md

 image=np.expand_dims(image_resized,axis=0)
 print(image.shape)
 ```
 The model should give a prediction on the image that is put as an input.
-The model should output an arry of numbers because the softmax fuction gives probability for each class.
+The model should output an array of numbers because the softmax function gives probability for each class.
 ```
 pred=resnet_model.predict(image)
 print(pred)
 ```
-We are interested for the maximum value that the softmax fuction will provide so we are using np.argmax.
-The ouput index of the class should be renaissance.
+We are interested for the maximum value that the softmax function will provide so we are using np.argmax.
+The output index of the class should be renaissance.
 ```
 output_class=class_names[np.argmax(pred)]
 print("The predicted class is", output_class)
 ```
-Secondly, i describe the training and the evaluation process of the classifier that makes specific destinction between renesance paintings.
+Secondly, i describe the training and the evaluation process of the classifier that makes specific destination between renaissance paintings.
+The dataset need training and evaluation of the second model is downloaded from url of the dropbox source.
+Furthermore, printing the path of the location where this dataset is stored.
+The dataset should be stored in a folder called renaissance_photos.
 ```
 import pathlib
 dataset_url = "https://www.dropbox.com/scl/fi/m08kciucvchzt1soktlbj/renaissance_photos.tar?rlkey=c3viskzdizumv8mhd3rrlt4i5&st=pph6a4yc&dl=1"
 data_dir = tf.keras.utils.get_file('renaissance_photos', origin=dataset_url, untar=True)
 data_dir = pathlib.Path(data_dir)
 ```
+We are taking the first image from the deposition class.
+Note that image is the same first image from the renaissance class from the previous dataset.
 ```
 deposition = list(data_dir.glob('deposition/*'))
 print(deposition[0])
 PIL.Image.open(str(deposition[0]))
 ```
+Here the splitting of the dataset for training and testing is done.
+For training we will use eighty percent of the dataset and twenty percent for validation.
+Also we will use resolution for images 180 by 180 pixels.
+This code should output that are found 3258 files belonging to 3 classes.
+Using 2607 files for training.
 ```
 img_height,img_width=180,180
 batch_size=32